 The introduction of the GDPR will force most companies to assess their current systems and processes, and to fill in the gaps where needed.
 As a partner, you can help guide your customers through the process by taking a holistic approach.
 We have identified four key areas of focus during this process (below).

 The GDPR presents an opportunity for you to help your customers manage the lifecycle of their data.
 Arrow’s security experts have the training, certification, skills and experience to help you protect your customers, so they can avoid risk and ensure compliance.

 The countdown to GDPR has begun.
-Call us on 1300 673 506 or send us an email to learn how we can make you a trusted GDPR adviser.
+Contact us to learn how we can make you a trusted GDPR adviser.

 There is a wealth of GDPR information being produced at the moment.
 Here are some useful links we believe will further support your GDPR knowledge:

 - Check Point for efficient and effective compliance